Private equity fundraising: 8-step guide

 Step 3: Find investors

 You’re going to want to make investors an offer they can’t refuse, and that requires an immaculately prepared presentation.
-Of course, your most compelling business detail will feature here, but it’s also worth noting that Angel Investors love a story.
+Of course, your most compelling business detail will feature here, but it’s also worth noting that investors love a story.

 Pitch to your friends.
 Pitch to your colleagues.
 Pitch to friendly business contacts to get their views.
 Not only will the practice “make perfect” but it’ll also give you a chance to get other people’s insights and incorporate them as you see fit.